ayatokura/ai-openscale/cloud-risk-openpages-mrg.md

 Push the best model to production.
 Create a production record by importing from a pre-production model.
 After the model is approved for deployment in IBM OpenPages, you can send the model to production in {{site.data.keyword.aios_short}}.

 1. Review the status of the model deployment:
-2. Return to the sample beta notebook and run the cells to send the model to production.
+2. Return to the sample notebook and run the cells to send the model to production.
 3. You can now view the production model deployment tile.
 In a regular production environment, it initially appears empty until enough data is gathered and time has passed for metric calculation to be triggered.
-For the beta, the notebook adds data and runs the monitors so that you can see the results right away.
+For the tutorial, the notebook adds data and runs the monitors so that you can see the results right away.

 ## Next steps